21ST CENTURY TAI CHI

 4: The Manual of Bean Curd Boxing: Paul Read

 PERSONAL: Most books on Tai Chi contain a high percentage of no-sense, thinly disguised as "eastern" wisdom or mystical sage-like secret transmissions.
-This book makes no claim to any of that nonsense, instead it simply asks why we practice this art in the 21st century and what can we expect to find from doing so.
+This book makes no claim to any of that nonsense, instead it simply asks why we practice this art in the 21st century and what can we expect to gain from doing so.
 Irreverent in way that a Taoist Art ought to be.
+Find out more about the Manual of Bean Curd Boxing here.

 5: Tai Chi Ch'uan: The Technique of Power.
 Horwitz, Tem and Kimmelman